BabRoosss/rpg-bash/README.md

 - Fixed super secret boss's attack to now only do the 32-bit integer limit per hit.
 - Added 4 weapons.
 - Added catalogue for weapons and potion shop

+### v 0.3
+- Added gambling
+- Made sure player couldn't win (or lose) an infinite amount of money
+- Implemented potions and inventory for potions
+- Fixed broken options option on main menu
+- Added a new monster
+- Added a new weapon
+- Removed most mentions of json
+- Fixed player data remover to also disown all weapons exept for the stick